Optimising the Server

 The only change I had to make to the script linked above was to change the line:

-m.update("Nobody inspects the spammish repetition")
+m.update("Nobody inspects the spammish repetition") So that it read:

 m.update(b'Nobody inspects the spammish repetition')